PedramJS72/concepts-in-privacy/README.md

 Privacy Concepts Ontology

 This ontology represents fundamental concepts in privacy using OWL 2.
 It includes key entities such as Privacy Principles, Privacy Threats, Privacy Enhancing Technologies, Personal Information, and Privacy Laws, along with their respective subclasses, data properties, object properties, and some examples of individuals.

 Ontology Classes

-	Main Classes
+*	Main Classes

-o	Privacy Principle: Represents the fundamental principles for protecting privacy.
+-	Privacy Principle: Represents the fundamental principles for protecting privacy.

-o	Privacy Threat: Represents various privacy threats.
+-	Privacy Threat: Represents various privacy threats.

-o	Privacy Enhancing Technology: Technologies designed to protect privacy.
+-	Privacy Enhancing Technology: Technologies designed to protect privacy.

-o	Personal Information: Different types of personal data.
+-	Personal Information: Different types of personal data.

-o	Privacy Law: Legal frameworks governing privacy.
+-	Privacy Law: Legal frameworks governing privacy.

-	Subclasses
+*	Subclasses

-	Privacy Principal Subclasses
+*	Privacy Principal Subclasses

-o	Data Minimization: Limiting data collection to what is necessary.
+-	Data Minimization: Limiting data collection to what is necessary.

-o	Purpose Limitation: Data should only be used for specified purposes.
+-	Purpose Limitation: Data should only be used for specified purposes.

-o	Transparency: Ensuring data processing is clear and understandable.
+- Transparency: Ensuring data processing is clear and understandable.

-o	Accountability: Responsibility for data protection and privacy.
+-	Accountability: Responsibility for data protection and privacy.

-o	Consent: Permission given by the data subject for data processing.
+-	Consent: Permission given by the data subject for data processing.

-	Privacy Threat Subclasses
+*	Privacy Threat Subclasses

-o	Data Breach: Unauthorized access to data.
+-	Data Breach: Unauthorized access to data.

-o	Identity Theft: Fraudulent use of someone's data.
+-	Identity Theft: Fraudulent use of someone's data.

-o	Surveillance: Monitoring of activities.
+-	Surveillance: Monitoring of activities.

-o	Phishing: Fraudulent attempts to obtain sensitive information.
+-	Phishing: Fraudulent attempts to obtain sensitive information.

-o	Social Engineering: Manipulating people to disclose confidential information.
+-	Social Engineering: Manipulating people to disclose confidential information.

-	Privacy Enhancing Technology Subclasses
+*	Privacy Enhancing Technology Subclasses

-o	Encryption: Protecting data through encoding.
+-	Encryption: Protecting data through encoding.

-o	Anonymization: Removing identifying information from data.
+-	Anonymization: Removing identifying information from data.

-o	Pseudonymization: Replacing private identifiers with fake identifiers.
+-	Pseudonymization: Replacing private identifiers with fake identifiers.

-o	Access Control: Restricting access to data.
+-	Access Control: Restricting access to data.

-o	Secure Multi-Party Computation: Allowing parties to jointly compute a function over their inputs while keeping those inputs private.
+-	Secure Multi-Party Computation: Allowing parties to jointly compute a function over their inputs while keeping those inputs private.

-	Personal Information Subclasses
+*	Personal Information Subclasses

-o	Biometric Data: Biological measurements (e.g., fingerprints).
+-	Biometric Data: Biological measurements (e.g., fingerprints).

-o	Contact Information: Information to contact someone (e.g., email).
+-	Contact Information: Information to contact someone (e.g., email).

-o	Financial Information: Information related to finances.
+-	Financial Information: Information related to finances.

-o	Health Information: Data concerning health status.
+-	Health Information: Data concerning health status.

-o	Location Information: Data on physical location.
+-	Location Information: Data on physical location.

-	Privacy Law Subclasses
+*	Privacy Law Subclasses

-o	GDPR: General Data Protection Regulation.
+-	GDPR: General Data Protection Regulation.

-o	CCPA: California Consumer Privacy Act.
+-	CCPA: California Consumer Privacy Act.

-o	HIPAA: Health Insurance Portability and Accountability Act.
+-	HIPAA: Health Insurance Portability and Accountability Act.

-o	FERPA: Family Educational Rights and Privacy Act.
+-	FERPA: Family Educational Rights and Privacy Act.

-o	COPPA: Children's Online Privacy Protection Act.
+-	COPPA: Children's Online Privacy Protection Act.

-	Data Properties
+*	Data Properties

-o	has Description: (Domain: Privacy Principle) A brief description of the principle.
+-	has Description: (Domain: Privacy Principle) A brief description of the principle.
 (Range: xsd:string)

-o	has Severity: (Domain: Privacy Threat) The severity level of the threat.
+-	has Severity: (Domain: Privacy Threat) The severity level of the threat.
 (Range: xsd:integer)

-o	has Implementation Cost: (Domain: Privacy Enhancing Technology) The cost of implementing the technology.
+-	has Implementation Cost: (Domain: Privacy Enhancing Technology) The cost of implementing the technology.
 (Range: xsd:float)

-o	has Data Value: (Domain: Personal Information) The type of personal data.
+-	has Data Value: (Domain: Personal Information) The type of personal data.
 (Range: xsd:string)

-o	has Effective Date: (Domain: Privacy Law) The date when the law came into effect.
+-	has Effective Date: (Domain: Privacy Law) The date when the law came into effect.
 (Range: xsd:date)

-	Object Properties
+*	Object Properties

-o	is Protected By: (Domain: Personal Information, Range: Privacy Enhancing Technology) Links personal information to the technology protecting it.
+-	is Protected By: (Domain: Personal Information, Range: Privacy Enhancing Technology) Links personal information to the technology protecting it.

-o	is Threatened By: (Domain: Personal Information, Range: Privacy Threat) Links personal information to a threat.
+-	is Threatened By: (Domain: Personal Information, Range: Privacy Threat) Links personal information to a threat.

-o	is Governed By: (Domain: Personal Information, Range: Privacy Law) Links personal information to a privacy law.
+-	is Governed By: (Domain: Personal Information, Range: Privacy Law) Links personal information to a privacy law.

-o	implements Principle: (Domain: Privacy Enhancing Technology, Range: Privacy Principle) Links a technology to the privacy principle it implements.
+-	implements Principle: (Domain: Privacy Enhancing Technology, Range: Privacy Principle) Links a technology to the privacy principle it implements.

-o	addresses Threat: (Domain: Privacy Enhancing Technology, Range: Privacy Threat) Links a technology to the threat it addresses.
+-	addresses Threat: (Domain: Privacy Enhancing Technology, Range: Privacy Threat) Links a technology to the threat it addresses.

-	Individuals
+8	Individuals

-o	Principal Data Minimization: An individual with a description of Data Minimization.
+-	Principal Data Minimization: An individual with a description of Data Minimization.

-o	Threat Data Breach: An individual Data Breach with a severity level.
+-	Threat Data Breach: An individual Data Breach with a severity level.

-o	Technology Encryption: An individual of Encryption with an implementation cost.
+-	Technology Encryption: An individual of Encryption with an implementation cost.

-o	Info Biometric Data: An individual of Biometric D
+-	Info Biometric Data: An individual of Biometric D